-Bulls return!
-Stocks jump as more Americans find jobs
+Markets pull back as Fed fears trump good jobs news

 Related: Big Oil could be ready for a big comeback

-All 30 Dow stocks were in positive territory as of late morning -- and 448 companies in the S&P 500 were trading higher.

 The recent stock rally has helped push tech stocks like Apple (AAPL, Tech30), Amazon (AMZN, Tech30) and Microsoft (MSFT, Tech30) to all-time highs.
-The Nasdaq, which is home to these three as well as Facebook (FB, Tech30) and Google parent Alphabet (GOOGL, Tech30), again hit a new record Wednesday.
+The Nasdaq, which is home to these three as well as Facebook (FB, Tech30) and Google parent Alphabet (GOOGL, Tech30), again hit a new record earlier Wednesday.

-The Nasdaq is now up 10% and is approaching the 6,000 milestone.
+The Nasdaq is now up almost 10% so far this year and is approaching the 6,000 milestone.

 And CNNMoney's Fear & Greed Index, which measures seven indicators of market sentiment, has bounced back from the Fear levels that it hit just a week ago.